meshcloud/meshcloud-docs/docs/marketplace.integrations.md

 ---
-id: meshcloud.marketplace-integrations
+id: marketplace.integrations
 title: Marketplace Integrations
 ---
 ## What are Marketplace Integrations?

-You can provide your own services in the [meshMarketplace](meshcloud.marketplace.md) via the Marketplace Integrations.
+You can provide your own services in the [meshMarketplace](marketplace.index.md) via the Marketplace Integrations.
 The functionality is currently only available for [Customer Admins](meshcloud.customer.md#manage-groups-of-assigned-users).
 You can provide your service (e.g. databases, message brokers, filesystems, etc) by implementing the [Open Service Broker API](https://www.openservicebrokerapi.org/).
 Your implementation of an application that manages these services is called a Service Broker.
 Services provided by you can be consumed by other users of the meshPortal.

 ## How to use it

 You can find the **Marketplace Integrations** in your Account Area.
 Via the **Service Broker** section in the navigation on the left, you get to the maintenance area for your service brokers.
 You can register and publish your Service Broker.
-Analyzation screens that provide you with Usage and Logging Data are also available.
+[Analyzation](marketplace.analytics.md) screens that provide you with Usage and Logging Data are also available.

 ### Register your Service Broker